 Betty Sutherland Trail Park

-A flat, paved ~3K linear trail along the Don River east of Don Mills Rd near Sheppard.
+A flat, paved 1.85 km linear trail along the Don River east of Don Mills Rd near Sheppard.
 Connects to the larger Don Valley trail network.

 G. Ross Lord Park